surmon-china/vue-awesome-swiper/README.md

 var VueAwesomeSwiper = require('vue-awesome-swiper')

-// or import 'vue-awesome-swiper/ssr' to used in Nuxt.js/ssr
-var VueAwesomeSwiper = require('vue-awesome-swiper/ssr')
+// mount with global
+Vue.use(VueAwesomeSwiper)

-// mount with global(If used in nuxt.js / SSR, you should keep it only in a browser-built environment) Vue.use(VueAwesomeSwiper)
+// If used in nuxt.js/SSR, you should keep it only in a browser-build environment if (process.BROWSER_BUILD) {
+  const VueAwesomeSwiper = require('vue-awesome-swiper/ssr')
+  Vue.use(VueAwesomeSwiper)
+}

 // mount with component(can't work in ssr)